22 Top-Rated Beaches in California

 5. La Jolla Shores, La Jolla

 A dreamy Southern California beach destination, La Jolla Shores is a well-protected mile-long beach with gentle waves, making it perfect for kids and families.
-There's even a naturally shallow, separated area fronted by an old seawall, called the Children's Pool that is used as a kiddie play area.

 6. Stinson Beach, Marin County